 |Sizes Available||XS, S, M||One size, adjustable torso||XS, S, M||One size, adjustable torso||XS, XS Torso x M Hipbelt, S, M|

 Our Analysis and Test Results

-Like many lightweight packs, the hip belt length is fixed as well.
-The padding comes fairly far around the pelvic bones of average-sized women, but larger-hipped women will find that it stops short of where they would like for comfort.
-The 1.5-inch webbing on the hip belt is better than thinner webbing but will still dig in uncomfortably if the gap between the hip padding is too long.
+Like many lightweight packs, the hip belt padding is fixed.
+The padding comes fairly far around the pelvic bones of average-sized women, but larger-hipped women will find that it stops short of where they may like for comfort.
+The thick webbing offers plenty of extra length, but without extra padding, it can be less comfortable as the miles add up.

 If you are a beginning backpacker who wants a pack that will comfortably get the job done without being too much pack, the Flash is a great backpacking pack to consider.
 Its approachable frame size, modular organizational system, and easy-to-use features make it a great choice and a great value.
 Lightweight adventure enthusiasts, rejoice!
 The lightweight Flash could also be a fantastic choice for your next adventure.